Communication Sciences & Disorders Faculty

 Farquharson, K. (2015).
 After Dismissal: Examining the Language, Literacy, and Cognitive Skills of Children with Remediated Speech Sound Disorders.
 Perspectives on School-Based Issues, 6, 50-59.

 Farquharson, K., Tambyraja, S.R., Logan, J.A.R., Justice, L.M., & Schmitt, M.B.
-(In Press).
-Examining how individual SLPs contribute to children’s language and literacy gains in public schools: A hierarchical linear modeling approach.
-Manuscript accepted for publication in American Journal of Speech Language Pathology.
+(2015).
+Using hierarchical linear modeling to examine how individual SLPs differentially contribute to children’s language and literacy gains in public schools, American Journal of Speech Language Pathology, 24, 504-516.

 Tambyraja, S.R., Schmitt, M.B., Farquharson, K., & Justice, L.M.
 (2015).
 A person-centered approach to understanding emergent literacy risks in children with specific language impairment.
 Logopedija, 5, 1-8.